metal3-io/cluster-api-provider-metal3/docs/testing.md

-# CAPBM testing
+# CAPM3 testing

-This document outlines the testing strategy applied in CAPBM.
+This document outlines the testing strategy applied in CAPM3.
 All developers should follow those guidelines to ensure uniformity and quality in the tests.

 ## Code coverage